ManuelVR461/blockchain/README.md

 Each entry here is an object notation and is provided with short description.

-- `mongoDb.uri` `String` - URI connection string for MongoDb.
-If not provided, mongoose will not be configured.
-- `mongoDb.debug` `Boolean` - Set this to `true` for logging mongodb requests via configured logger.
 - `sentry.dsn` `String` - Sentry DSN for error reporting.
 If not provided, sentry will not be configured.
 - `sentry.env` `String` - Environment for Sentry.
 [More Info](https://docs.sentry.io/learn/environments/?platform=node)
 - `papertrail.host` `String` - If provided, logging via [Papertrail](https://papertrail.com) will be enabled.